Prag8855/aab/content/guides/freelance-visa-letter-of-intent.md

 - **Your name.** The letter must clearly be about hiring *you*, not any person who can fill this role.
 - **How much they will pay you.** Letters of intent must contain a clear amount or hourly rate.[^7]

 Letters of intent do not need to follow a specific format.
 Ideally, they should be recent.
-Some people just printed emails from companies that were interested in hiring them.[^8]
+Some people just print emails from companies that are interested in hiring them.[^8]

 Remember that **a letter of intent is not a contract**.
 Companies who write your letters of intent are not forced to hire you.[^9] They only need to *intend* to hire you.